faucetsdn/faucet/vlan_tutorial.rst

 Then add the following hosts with the corresponding vlan:

-- In tagged vlan 100 add host3 and host4, and create a vlan interface on each of them.
+- Assign host3 and host4 a vlan interface (vid:100) as they are on a tagged port.
-- In native vlan 200 add host5 and host6 (no need to add any vlan interface for hosts connected to native vlan).
+- Assign host5 and host6 an IP address from the VLAN 200 range.
-- In tagged vlan 300 add host7 and host8,  and create a vlan interface on each of them.
+- Assign host7 and host8 a vlan interface (vid:300) as they are on a tagged port.
-- Add host9 to all previous vlans to work as NFV host .
+- Add host9 to all vlans (100, 200, 300) to work as a NFV host.

-Let's start.

 Tagged vlan 100